pierrepaleo/sift_pyocl/README.md

 sift_pyocl
 ==========

-An implementation of SIFT on GPU with OpenCL
+An implementation of SIFT on GPU with OpenCL.
+The documentation can be found on the page of [the SILX project](http://www.silx.org/doc/silx/dev/Tutorials/Sift/sift.html).

 Features :